caraya/reading-experience/psp.md

 While not directly related to service workers this feature may help get better re-engagement from your users:

 * Installation on mobile homescreens

+Also not directly related to progressive web applications, we can also preserve data, not just content on our web applications using

+* IndexedDB

 We’ll discuss them in the sections below.